raihan0824/hoopscrapper/README.md

 # Hoopscrapper
 Hoopscrapper is a Python package to scrape data from https://www.basketball-reference.com/.
 Its main goal is to automate NBA data collection.
 With hoopscrapper, you can get NBA player statistics and team records from any year without downloading anything.
-For the detail of the process, read my [article](https://medium.com/@mraihanafiandi/scraping-basketball-reference-data-using-python-f321c3f2903e) on Medium.
+For the details of the process, read my [article](https://medium.com/@mraihanafiandi/scraping-basketball-reference-data-using-python-f321c3f2903e) on Medium.
 ## Installation
 Use the package manager pip to install hoopscrapper like below.